jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Operation-Guide/Monitoring/Monitoring-Overview.md

 ## Overview

 The Cloud Physical Server product performance monitoring service supports different monitoring dimensions.
 At present, users are required to install the agent to a created instance manually before they can begin to collect their monitoring data which is displayed more clearly by icons to enable users to master the real-time use of resources.<br/>
+The instance of Windows system does not support the performance monitoring function now.<br/>

 ## Monitoring Item